If you’re starting your search for the market’s best dividend stocks, I have a suggestion:

 Diamondback Energy (FANG) is an upstream firm—an independent oil and natural gas exploration and production (E&P) firm that operates “unconventional” onshore reserves in West Texas’ Permian Basin.

-“Takeaway capacity for natural gas out of the Permian, a chronic bugaboo for Permian E&Ps, is likely to be alleviated by mid-2026 to some extent by new pipeline construction, in our view,” says CFRA Analyst Stewart Glickman, who recently upgraded the stock to Strong Buy from Buy previously.
+“Takeaway capacity for natural gas out of the Permian, a chronic bugaboo for Permian E&Ps, is likely to be alleviated by mid-2026 to some extent by new pipeline construction, in our view,” says CFRA Analyst Stewart Glickman, who has a Strong Buy rating on shares.
 “FANG is also continuing to grow through acquisition and its debt metrics look manageable.”

 * Diamondback, like a growing number of energy companies, has a base-plus-variable dividend that provides a combination of flexibility for the company and security for investors.
 Specifically, it pays $1 per share quarterly in base dividends, and it will distribute additional variable dividends as cash flow allows.
-For instance, in August 2024, it paid out $2.34—a then-90¢ base dividend plus another $1.44 in variables.
-However, over the past three quarters, it has only paid out the base.
-Its trailing 12-month dividend, factoring in both base and variable dividends, is 3.7%.
-However, expected yield based on the regular quarterly dividend alone comes to a still well-above-average 2.8%.
+Its expected yield from the base dividend is 2.7%, but that number could be higher if it pays additional variable dividends in the future.

 Featured Financial Products